This shop has been compensated by Collective Bias, Inc. and its advertiser.

 Instructions

-- /3 cup brown sugar...
+- Then add in the 1/3 cup brown sugar…

-- teaspoon baking powder...
+- And, the teaspoon of baking powder…

-- Then finally, you stir in 2 - 3 tablespoons of chopped up candied ginger pieces
+- Then finally, you stir in 2 – 3 tablespoons of chopped-up candied ginger pieces

 - Form into circles, flatten the circle a bit...and...